aimms/documentation/pro-release-notes.rst

 **Resolved Issues**

 - When the Applauncher fails to download a complete file this file will now be removed, causing next launch to re-attempt to download that file, instead of using the leftover corrupt file.
-- Fixed an issue where it always require to authenticate again during SAML/ADFS authentication for the users who use Microsoft Azure AD as a SAML/ADFS indentity provider.
+- Fixed an issue where it always require to authenticate again during SAML/ADFS authentication for the users who use Microsoft Azure AD as a SAML/ADFS identity provider.
 -  **Cloud:** The update to TLS v1.3 caused incompatibilities with he MS SQL Server ODBC driver, resulting in crash.
 This has been fixed.
 -  **Cloud:** Fixed a rare issue with computing the current license usage.